Quick Start

 Search for packages in the registry.

-npx codemod@next search [QUERY] [options]
+npx codemod@next search [OPTIONS] [QUERY]

 codemod@next cache

-Manage the local package cache for codemod packages.
+Manage the local package cache for codemod packages. cache info Show cache information and statistics.

 npx codemod@next cache info

-List cached packages.
+cache list List cached packages.

 npx codemod@next cache list [--detailed]